 The parameters in Table 27 are defined as part of the TXVECTOR parameter list in the PHY- TXSTART.request primitive and/or as part of the RXVECTOR parameter list in the PHY- RXSTART.indication primitive.

 The value of the CH_BANDWIDTH parameter in the TXVECTOR and RXVECTOR defines the value that the NCB parameter takes in the EDMG PHY definition throughout this clause.
-The NCB parameter represents the number of contiguous 2.16 GHz channels used for a transmission. f the CH_BANDWIDTH parameter is set to orCBW216 or CBW216+216, then NCB is set to 1.
-If the CH_BANDWIDTH parameter is set to CBW432 or CBW432+432, then NCB is set to 2.
-If the CH_BANDWIDTH parameter is set to CBW648, then NCB is set to 3, and if the CH_BANDWIDTH parameter is set to CBW864, then NCB is set to 4.
+The NCB parameter represents the number of contiguous 2.16 GHz channels used for a transmission.
+For example, if the CH_BANDWIDTH parameter is set to “010000” or “010010”, then NCB is set to 1.
+If the CH_BANDWIDTH parameter is set to “011000” or “110011”, then NCB is set to 2.
+If the CH_BANDWIDTH parameter is set to “001110” , then NCB is set to 3, and if the CH_BANDWIDTH parameter is set to “011110”, then NCB is set to 4.

 Table 27 —TXVECTOR and RXVECTOR parameters